Salutogenesis

+Salutogenic model of health

-In salutogenic theory, people continually battle with the effects of hardship.
-These ubiquitous forces are called generalized resource deficits (GRDs).
-On the other hand, there are generalized resistance resources (GRRs), which are all of the resources that help a person cope and are effective in avoiding or combating a range of psychosocial stressors.
-Examples are resources such as money, ego-strength, and social support.
+The Salutogenic Model of Health shows how the interrelationships between stressors and management of tension, generalised and specific resistance resources, life experiences and the sense of coherence (SOC) impact health status.
+In salutogenic theory, people continually battle with the effects of hardship and stressors.
+On the other hand, there are generalized resistance resources (GRRs) and specific resistance resources (SRRs), which are all of the resources that help a person cope and are effective in avoiding or combating a range of psychosocial stressors.

+Generalized resistance resources enable individuals to make sense of and manage events.
+Antonovsky argued that over time, in response to positive experiences provided by successful use of different resources, an individual would develop an attitude that was "in itself the essential tool for coping".
+Examples of GRRs are money, ego-strength, or social support.

+Specific resistance resources support coping “in particular situations of tension.”
+The relationship between GRRs and SRRs is that via the sense of coherence, GRRs enable one to recognize, pick up and use SRRs in ways that keep tension from turning into debilitating stress, assuming useful SRRs are available.

-Generalized resource deficits will cause the coping mechanisms to fail whenever the sense of coherence is not robust to weather the current situation.
+Generalized resource deficits will cause the coping mechanisms to fail whenever the sense of coherence is not robust to cope with the current situation.
 This causes illness and possibly even death.
 However, if the sense of coherence is high, a stressor will not necessarily be harmful.
 But it is the balance between generalized resource deficits and resources that determines whether a factor will be pathogenic, neutral, or salutary.

-Antonovsky's formulation was that the generalized resistance resources enabled individuals to make sense of and manage events.
-He argued that over time, in response to positive experiences provided by successful use of different resources, an individual would develop an attitude that was "in itself the essential tool for coping".

-Sense of coherence
+Sense of coherence (SOC)

 The "sense of coherence" is a theoretical formulation that provides a central explanation for the role of stress in human functioning.
-"Beyond the specific stress factors that one might encounter in life, and beyond your perception and response to those events, what determines whether stress will cause you harm is whether or not the stress violates your sense of coherence."
-Antonovsky defined Sense of Coherence as:
+Antonovsky defined the sense of coherence as: